 While it’s clear that flexibility is key to finding the cheapest flights, it’s sometimes a luxury that travelers don’t have.
 There are also some compromises that certain people aren’t willing to make on things such as layovers and early morning flight times.

-Google Flights doesn’t make you sift through the results yourself to make sure you get what you want.
+Google Flights doesn’t make you sift through the results to ensure you get what you want.
 In fact, with just a few clicks, your results are limited to just what you want to see.
 On top of that, they’ll be organized largely in terms of price, which is very welcome.

 Pro #3: Travelers with flexible dates and destinations can easily identify cheap options.

 On the other hand, travelers with a high degree of flexibility have a huge advantage when using Google Flights.
-Between the date grid, pricing over months at a time, and the explore function, it’s almost too easy to identify the cheapest time to travel.
+Between the date grid, pricing over months, and the explore function, it’s almost too easy to identify the cheapest time to travel.

 Pro #4: Flight cost trends are easy to understand using the price graph and history.

-Even if you’re planning a trip to a place you know nothing about, Google Flights can help you make decisions about price.
+Even if you’re planning a trip to a place you know nothing about, Google Flights can help you decide on price.
 Your search automatically returns insights on whether the prices you found are low, average, or high – you’ll see it under the first few results.

 View the full price history for even more insight.
 You can see the lowest fares Google Flights has seen on this route, as well as the middle ground and the highest.